TheLux83/100-days-of-code/log.md

 **Thoughts:** Had to reread most of what I coded from the getting started tutorial.
 But I think that' a normal behaviour, because it's the first time I code on my own.
 It's very suprising and satisfying that I was able to create the first functional models in no time.
 Tomorrow I will create the next model.
 I've decided to build the backend before the front end.

+### Day 10: February 14, 2020

+**Today's Progress**: Created all database models I needed.

+**Thoughts:** Haven't done much more than creating the models.
+But it was a good training, because I've added differen Fieldsets and learned a lot from it.
+The time I'll implement all models into the admin interface.
+After that, I don't have any excuse left and have to script the frontend.